How to Make This Delicious Orange Cranberry Pound Cake

 Citrus is such a fun addition to the holiday season.
-We’re truly so lucky and blessed to be able to get to enjoy these fresh, vitamin C filled gems all winter long.
+We’re truly so lucky and blessed to be able to enjoy these fresh, vitamin C-filled gems all winter long.
 And cranberries?
 Don’t get me started.
 My goal in life is to visit a cranberry field one day.
 I’d swoon over those floating rubies.
-What better way to honor these amazing fruits this holiday season than in this cranberry orange pound cake?
+What better way to honor these amazing fruits this holiday season than with this cranberry orange pound cake recipe?

 Whenever I think of citrus in winter, it’s always in the movie Little Women.
-And to be clear, it’s from the real version of Little Women and the only one I’ll watch, with Winona Ryder, Cristian Bale, and Susan Sarandon.
+And to be clear, it’s from the real version of Little Women—the only one I’ll watch—with Winona Ryder, Christian Bale, and Susan Sarandon.
 Any other attempt at the book just doesn’t compare.

 “Why, you see, the girls are always buying them, and unless you want to be thought mean, you must do it, too.
 It’s nothing but limes now, for everyone is sucking them in their desks in schooltime, and trading them off for pencils, bead rings, paper dolls, or something else….If one girl likes another, she gives her a lime; if she’s mad with her, she eats one before her face, and doesn’t offer even a suck.
 They treat by turns, and I’ve had ever so many but haven’t returned them, and I ought, for they are debts of honor, you know.” – Amy March, Little Women

-Flash forward many years and I found out you could make cranberry sauce from fresh cranberries.
-And my life was changed forever.
-I soon realized they were amazing in so many other dishes, like my Starbucks copycat Cranberry bliss bars.
-And today I get to share my latest recipe with you, cranberry orange pound cake.
+Flash forward many years, and I found out you could make cranberry sauce from fresh cranberries, which completely changed my life.
+I soon realized they were amazing in so many other dishes, like my Starbucks copycat Cranberry Bliss Bars.
+And today, I’m thrilled to share my latest recipe with you: cranberry orange pound cake.

 If you’re not yet, make sure to follow along on Instagram for all my recipes and creations in real-time, as well as my movie musings. 😉